Posts

 Image

 JDM Legends: Nissan R390 GT1 – Japan’s Le Mans Monster Born for the 24 Hours of Le Mans and bred with racing DNA, the Nissan R390 GT1 is one of the rarest and most extreme JDM machines ever created.
 Unveiled in the late ‘90s, this street-legal race car pushed the limits of what Japan could build—featuring a carbon fiber chassis, sleek aerodynamics, and a twin-turbocharged 3.5L V8 derived from Nissan’s Group C racers.
-With only one street version ever made, the R390 GT1 isn’t just rare—it’s mythical.
-A true unicorn in the JDM world, blending endurance racing pedigree with unmistakable Nissan innovation.
+Nissan R390 GT1: Nissan’s Forgotten Le Mans Supercar In the 1990s, endurance racing was dominated by legends like the Porsche 911 GT1, McLaren F1 GTR, and Mercedes CLK GTR.
+But in the shadows of these icons, Nissan created one of the most fascinating and overlooked GT1 homologation cars: the Nissan R390 GT1.
+Designed specifically to conquer the 24 Hours of Le Mans, the R390 GT1 was Nissan’s most ambitious motorsport project of the decade — and it gave birth to a street-legal version so rare, only one exists.
+With only one street version ever made, the R390 GT1 isn’t just ...

 𝑱𝑫𝑴 𝒍𝒆𝒈𝒆𝒏𝒅𝒔 𝘔𝘢𝘻𝘥𝘢 𝘙𝘟